MusicDin/kumuluzee-database-schema-migrations/README.md

 ```

 In order to provide custom changelog file's location, `file` property can be used (default value is
 `db/changelog-master.xml`).
-Location needs to be a relative to the `resource` directory.
+Location needs to be relative to the `resource` directory.

 Sample configuration:
 ```yaml